Donitzo/procedural-asteroid-generator/README.md

   - Value node: `Roughness`
   - RGB node: `Tint`

+## Light setup

+Adjust the scene lighting as you see fit and it will be visible in the output.

 ## Feedback & Bug Reports

 If you find any bugs or have feedback, please [open an issue](https://github.com/Donitzo/procedural-asteroid-generator/issues) in the GitHub repository.